rallisf1/dmarcts-report-parser-docker/README.md

 0 */6 * * * docker exec -it YOUR_CONTAINER_NAME /dmarcts-report-parser.pl -i >> /var/logs/dmarcts-report-parser.log 2>&1
 ```

 __Notice: this is just an example with logging on the host.
-Do not use this without log rotation, especially when enabling DEBUG__
+Do not use this without log rotation, only logs errors without enabling DEBUG__

 ## License